This guide describes options common to every command in Flux.

 Option Description

 --auth-type Type of authentication to use.
-Possible values are BASIC, DIGEST, CLOUD, KERBEROS, CERTIFICATE, and SAML.
+Possible values are BASIC, DIGEST, CLOUD, CERTIFICATE, KERBEROS, OAUTH, and SAML.

 --base-path Path to prepend to each call to a MarkLogic REST API app server.